icra/ecam/readme.md

 # [ECAM](http://ecam.hol.es/)

 ## About
-ECAM web tool is a web application developed by [ICRA](http://icra.cat) [EOSDIS](http://www.iwa-network.org) and GIZ under the WaCCliM project and Cobalt Water.
+ECAM web tool is a web application developed by [ICRA](http://icra.cat), [IWA](http://www.iwa-network.org) and GIZ under the WaCCliM project, and Cobalt Water.
 The tool was formerly developed in June 2015 as an EXCEL tool by the consortium Global Water Commons (LNEC and University of Valencia) in collaboration with Cobalt Water.
 We want to acknowledge how extremely valuable The Excel tool has been to enable the development of this web-tool.

 ## Components
-We have open sourced the tool to work as stand-alone component built for
+We have open sourced the tool to work as stand-alone application inside a localhost, for example:
- * PHP software, like XAMPP
+ * Apache PHP server software, like XAMPP or similars

 ## License
 > Copyright © 2015-2012 ICRA.
 All Rights Reserved.